Skip to Main Content

 DMP is a dynamic document

-You should review your DMP regularly and not be afraid to revisit, update, and improve it according to the actual needs as the project progresses.
+You should review your DMP regularly and revisit, update, and improve it according to the actual needs as the project progresses.

 DMP does not need to be complex

-You should keep it practical and simple, enough to reflect how you want to manage your data.
+You should keep your DMP practical and simple to reflect how you want to manage your data.

-You can also make use of available online tools to easily create your DMP with ease.
+You can also make use of online tools to create a DMP with ease.

 Deal with length constraint

 Some funders may have length constraints on DMP.
-You can make use of your funder's DMP as an outline while expanding other areas with more information for the team's own reference.
+You can make use of your funder's DMP template as an outline while expanding other areas with more information for your team's own reference.

 Elaborate on how to execute the DMP

-It is good to quote policies in DMP, but it is more important to state the exact way in which you will implement the policies.
+It is good to quote policies in DMP, but it is more important to state your implementation of these policies.

 Seek advice from your peers